A Probabilistic Choreography Language for PRISM: Projection

 \subsection{Mapping Choreographies to PRISM}

-The process of generating endpoint code from a choreography is commonly referred to as {\em projection}.
-Typically, projection is defined separately for each module appearing in the choreography program, i.e., given a module (often called a role) and a choreography, it generates the code for that particular role.
-However, this is not the case in our approach, as PRISM relies solely on label synchronisation and a notion of state, which can be modified through standard imperative assignments enabled by conditions on the state.
-Thus, our approach simulates a choreography interaction in PRISM by using (i) labels on which each involved module can synchronise and (ii) the state to enable the correct commands at the appropriate times.
+The process of generating endpoint code from a choreography is commonly referred to as \emph{projection}.
+Typically, projection is defined separately for each module appearing in the choreography program: given a module (often called a role) and a choreography, it generates the code for that particular module.
+In our approach, projection targets PRISM modules and is realised using the mechanisms provided by the PRISM modelling language.
+In particular, a choreography interaction is simulated in PRISM by using (i) labels on which the involved modules synchronise and (ii) state variables that enable the appropriate commands at the correct points in the execution.

-Before formalising this idea, we make a slight abuse of notation by assuming that each interaction in a choreography is annotated with a label.
-We refer to such a choreography as an {\em annotated choreography}: \begin{definition}[Annotated Choreography] An \emph{annotated choreography} is obtained from the choreography syntax by adding a label to each interaction:
+Before formalising this idea, we introduce additional machinery that allows us to define projection.
+To this end, we annotate choreographies with labels.
+We refer to such choreographies as \emph{annotated choreographies}.
+We assume two disjoint classes of labels.
+The first class consists of \emph{control labels}, ranged over by $a,b$, which are taken from the PRISM set of labels $\mathcal L$.
+These labels will later be used as synchronisation labels in the projection to PRISM modules.
+The second class consists of \emph{state labels}, ranged over by $\iota$, drawn from some countably infinite set, subset of all possible values $v$ in the syntactic category for expressions $E$.
+State labels represent the local control states associated with modules during the execution of the projection of a choreography.
+[1]{{#1}^{\mathsf a}} \begin{definition}[Annotated Choreography] An \emph{annotated choreography} is obtained from the choreography syntax by decorating each construct with a control label and each module occurrence with a state label:

-\end{definition} The intuition behind annotations is that they allow us to identify a particular interaction in the choreography, enabling all modules involved to synchronise.
-Since these annotations must be unique, we make the following assumption, which is key to our results: \begin{assumption} Each annotation in an annotated choreography occurs exactly once. \end{assumption} As an example, the following choreography is annotated correctly:
+\end{definition} Above, $\sigma$ is an injective function assigning a state label to each module.
+The intuition behind annotations is that they allow us to identify a particular point in the choreography, enabling the projection of all modules involved to synchronise accordingly.
+Fresh control labels are generated by $\mathsf{fresh}_{\mathsf c}$ and fresh state labels by $\mathsf{fresh}_{\mathsf s}$.
+Then, we can define the function $\mathsf{annot}$ for annotating a choreography as follows: \begin{definition}[Annotation] The annotation function $\mathsf{annot}(C,\sigma)=C^a$ is defined as follows:\\